nickynw/mcqbot/README.md

 As the project develops I will be ensuring a modular design.
 This means that the different technologies that make up the stack, such as front-end, the api, and databases logic will be seperate and independently tested.
 Modular and reusable pydantic models are also used.

+### Dockerisation

+Dockerfiles are used in this project.
+Initially a docker file was created to spin up an environment to run all tests for the entire app, however for now these are run in the github action/workflow environment.
+A docker compose file is now used to spin up and run a Neo4J graph database service to be able to run any tests that require Neo4j.
+This can also be run locally as well.

 ### Object Orientated Programming

 Individual modules will be composed of objects where possible to encapsulate the behaviour of different submodules and classes and objects as required.